Students understand the importance of giving credit to others for their work. They also realize how to receive credit for their own digital creations.

 Watch the brief video tutorial from Common Sense Media.

-- Teacher assigns informational article/video from content area being used.
+- Teacher assigns informational article/video from the content area being used.

 - Teacher models with students how to put information in their own words and/or to give credit where it is due.